7 min read

 “But I’ll never see friends again and the aliens and we’re going to die!”

-I scooped him and set him on my lap.
+I scooped him to set him on my lap.
 “Listen, JJ.
 I will never let anything bad happen to you.
 This is the best thing for us.
 I promise.
 You’re going to make new friends.
 But Beau will always be your friend, just like he will always be my brother.
 We can pray for him and keep him in our thoughts.
 Okay?”

 JJ nodded.
-I hugged him, and he pressed against me.
+I hugged him and he pressed against me.
 “I’m scared.”

 Following my gut, I said, “Me too, buddy.
 But we’re going to be okay.”

 “You’re scared too?” he asked.
 I had never let him in on my fears before.
 For all he knew, I was fearless.
-Truthfully, I spent much of the last several years existing at a deep level of terror.
+Truthfully, I spent much of the last several years existing in a deep level of terror.

 “Yes.
 It’s normal to be scared.
 But we’re going to be okay.
 Now, we have to get going again.
 Do you need to do any business?”

 JJ thought for a second, then nodded.
 He walked over to the tree across the clearing.
-I double-checked my bag and took a moment to breathe.
+I double checked my bag and took a moment to breathe.

 I approached them and helped Alaina up.
 “We need to move.”